mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Dispel an enemy minion nearby your General.

 name:     Arid Unmaking
-text:     Destroy a friendly minion to turn its space into Exhuming Sand.
+text:     Destroy an allied minion to turn its space into Exhuming Sand.

 name:     Auroras Tears
 text:     This turn, your General gains +2⚔️ for every equipped artifact.